 Dairy products not only provide high amounts of calories but also levels of vitamin D and calcium, creating stronger bones, especially after a fracture.
 Good sources of calcium include fortified juices and foods, dark green, leafy vegetables, and dairy products.
 Vitamin D helps the body absorb calcium.
 Ohio State University Medical Center also suggests receiving sunshine.
 Your body absorbs ultraviolet rays and transforms it into vitamin D. Foods high in vitamin D include mackerel, salmon and sardines.

-High levels of vitamin C may increase healing time when a femur or other bone fracture occurs.
+High levels of vitamin C may decrease healing time when a femur or other bone fracture occurs.
 The vitamin promotes regrowth and repair of tissue in the body, according to the University of Maryland Medical Center.
 The water-soluble vitamin is also involved in creating cartilage in bones.
 Enjoy citrus fruits such as tangerines, oranges or grapefruit for breakfast.
 Vegetables high in vitamin C include broccoli, Brussels sprouts, green peppers and even cabbage.
 Fruits and vegetables high in vitamin C are light sensitive.
 Store them in a dark, cool place.
 When exposed to light for prolonged periods, the amount of vitamin C decreases.

 Dietary Supplements and Additional Tips